 The downside of CDs is the fact that their real rate of return rarely keeps pace with inflation.
-Case in point: with even the best current CD rates at barely over 1%, and inflation at just a hair less than 8%, CD investors, while earning some nominal rate of return, are losing substantial purchasing power over time.
+Case in point: with even the best current CD rates at barely over 2.50%, and inflation at just a hair above 8.5%, CD investors, while earning some nominal rate of return, are losing substantial purchasing power over time.
 The only time CD investors win big is when they invest in a long-term CD when interest rates are extremely high, and then prevailing interest rates drop substantially over the term of their CD deposit.
 Such a period last occurred in the late 1970s, when prevailing rates fell from over 13% in 1979 to less than 4% in 1983.

 However, most CD investors readily accept the reality of relatively low real returns.
 They are typically much more concerned with having a safe investment that earns some rate of interest than they are with having a growth investment that stands a good chance of being able to outpace inflation.

-CD investors have garnered one benefit in recent years as the competition between financial institutions for investor deposits has heated up.
+CD investors have garnered one benefit in recent months as the competition between financial institutions for investor deposits have heated up.
 This has led to some financial firms offering significantly higher returns on CDs than others.
-For example, in mid-2021, Synchrony Bank was offering a 13-month CD rate that was more than 1% higher than the best comparable CD rates being offered by the five biggest banks in the US.

 Past Trends and Future Projections for CD Rates